 An ancient art that dates back to the early Church, spiritual direction is a ministry deeply rooted in the Christian tradition.
 Most fundamentally, the goal of spiritual direction is to help one to become more aware of God’s presence in his or her life and to make life decisions in fidelity to that awareness.
 Through the guidance of a trained spiritual director, this ministry can help one clarify, articulate and affirm a spiritual experience as revealed through all the situations and events in life.
 Spiritual direction is not psychotherapy or counseling, but utilizes the many skills of counseling.

 The Art of Spiritual Direction professional certificate program provides a holistic formation program in the spirituality of St. Ignatius of Loyola, which integrates theology, Scripture, psychology, spirituality, skills development and supervision in the art of spiritual direction.
-This program is a ministry of the Sisters of Saint Joseph of Orange and is accredited by LMU Extension.
+This program is offered jointly by Emmaus Spiritual Ministries, a ministry of the Sisters of Saint Joseph of Orange, and by LMU Extension.

 Who Should Participate